segmentio/segment-docs/src/connections/destinations/catalog/facebook-app-events/index.md

 ### Facebook Events

-We'll automatically translate any of your events that match one of our [spec'd events](/docs/connections/spec/) that map to Facebook's spec'd events.
+Segment automatically translates any of your events that match one of our [spec'd events](/docs/connections/spec/) that map to Facebook's spec'd events.
 The below table shows the out of the box mappings in our integration:

 <table>
   <tr>